Galaxy mergers classification using CNNs trained on S\'ersic models, residuals and raw images: Results

 \subsection{Merger time}

 As seen by the higher fraction of correctly identified mergers, CNN1 achieves the best performance across most of the examined time intervals (-0.79 Gyr to 0.18 Gyr).
 CNN3 classifies mergers with similar precision as CNN1 in the later phase of the merging process (0.18 to 0.3 Gyr).
 As summarized in Table \ref{corrprepost}, CNN1 correctly classifies $79.3 \pm 0.6\%$ of pre-mergers and $58.8 \pm 1.5\%$ of post-mergers, CNN2 correctly classifies $76.6 \pm 0.6\%$ of pre-mergers and $53.4 \pm 1.6\%$ of post-mergers, and CNN3 correctly classifies $73.3 \pm 0.6\%$ of pre-mergers and $55.5 \pm 1.4\%$ of post-mergers.
 Reported values are the mean fractions of correctly classified post-mergers and pre-mergers for each model, with the error represented as the difference between the mean and the upper bound of the 95\% confidence interval of 1000 bootstrap resamples.
+The substantially lower fractions of correctly classified post‑mergers compared to pre‑mergers for all three CNNs are likely influenced by the relative scarcity of post‑mergers in the training data.
+As seen in Table \ref{numery}, the underlying mock sample contains fewer post‑mergers than pre‑mergers, which tends to bias the networks toward the better‑represented pre‑merger morphologies.
+This imbalance, in combination with the intrinsically fainter features expected in post‑mergers, probably contributes to the systematically poorer performance of all models in this regime.